-Part of the institute’s Health Equity in Africa series, Yehoda Martei, an assistant professor of medicine in the Division of Hematology/Oncology at University of Pennsylvania presented a lecture entitled, “Optimizing Breast Cancer Therapy Delivery in LMICs: The Botswana Experience.”
+Part of the institute’s Health Equity in Africa series, Yehoda Martei, an assistant professor of medicine in the Division of Hematology/Oncology at the University of Pennsylvania presented a lecture entitled, “Optimizing Breast Cancer Therapy Delivery in LMICs: The Botswana Experience.”
 During the one-hour talk held at Rutgers Cancer Institute of New Jersey, Martei discussed her collaborative research findings on evaluating and improving cancer care and outcomes in sub-Saharan Africa.

-Star Ledger, December 1, 2019
+Star-Ledger, December 1, 2019

 Health systems in sub-Saharan African countries have improved their responses to and treatments of HIV/AIDS and other infectious diseases, but they have failed in preventing, diagnosing or treating cancers that are preventable and curable.
 This op-ed by Richard Marlink appeared in the Star-Ledger in recognition of World AIDS Day.

 On a trip to the United States, Botswana’s president Mokgweetsi Masisi visited Rutgers, The State University of New Jersey and agreed for Botswana and the university to develop a collaborative partnership.
 Richard Marlink, who has been coming to Botswana regularly for the past 24 years, believes that the success of the Botswana Harvard AIDS Institute could be replicated at Rutgers.